traefik/traefik/docs/configuration/backends/consul.md

 prefix = "traefik"

 # Default frontEnd Rule for Consul services
-# The format is a Go Template with ".ServiceName", ".Domain" and ".Attributes" available
-# "getTag(name, tags, defaultValue)", "hasTag(name, tags)" and "getAttribute(name, tags, defaultValue)" functions are available
-# "getAttribute(...)" function uses prefixed tag names based on "prefix" value
 #
+# The format is a Go Template with:
+# - ".ServiceName", ".Domain" and ".Attributes" available
+# - "getTag(name, tags, defaultValue)", "hasTag(name, tags)" and "getAttribute(name, tags, defaultValue)" functions are available
+# - "getAttribute(...)" function uses prefixed tag names based on "prefix" value
+#
 # Optional
 #
-frontEndRule = "Host:{{.ServiceName}}.{{Domain}}"
+#frontEndRule = "Host:{{.ServiceName}}.{{Domain}}"
 ```

-This backend will create routes matching on hostname based on the service name
-used in consul.
+This backend will create routes matching on hostname based on the service name used in consul.

 Additional settings can be defined using Consul Catalog tags: